Courtesy of the Morris & Co. archives.

-Explore the legacy of William Morris in over 130 works from the Morris & Co. archives
+Explore the legacy of William Morris in over 130 original wallpapers from the Morris & Co. archives

 The collection includes some of Morris’s most famous patterns as well as wallpapers by acclaimed 19th and 20th Century designers, such as, Owen Jones, Dresser, Pugin, and Voysey.

-The largest section of the exhibition focuses on William Morris, and his legacy.
-Key works include rare formal Victorian designs that predate Morris, Victorian woodblocks and ‘kinkarakami’, the Japanese wallpaper produced for export which inspired him.
+The largest section of the exhibition focuses on William Morris and his legacy.
+Key works include rare formal Victorian designs that predate Morris, Victorian woodblocks, and ‘kinkarakawakami’, the Japanese wallpaper produced for export that inspired him.

 William Morris advocated living 'a beautiful life'.
 A British craftsman and pioneer of modern design, Morris started designing wallpapers in the 1860s.
 Within a decade, he was creating some of his most enduring designs including 'Larkspur', 'Jasmine' (both 1872), 'Willow' (1874), and 'Marigold' (1875).